beets3d/FutureMakers/docs/projects/3d-ai-sculpture/index.md

 ---
-title: 3D Sculpt AI
+title: 3D AI Sculpture
 lang_name: en
 comments: true

 ---

-# 3D Sculpt AI Project
+# 3D AI Sculpture
 ---

 ## What is this?